Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 | action.status | (empty) |
 | action.target | Identifier of the farm to which to direct these operations |

-And on this route, we will attach two rules :
+And on this route, we will attach two rules:

 | Field | Rule 1 | Rule 2 |
 | :--- | :--- | :--- |